 One of the top things to do in Belfast is stop by the last place where the Titanic was on the dry ground was at the Titanic Dock and Pump House.
 Here you can see the pumps where the docks were emptied in 1.5 hours, a great tourist attraction in Belfast that provided guide tour which tells you all about the history of Dock and Pumps House.

 Belfast is a great city that we highly recommended visiting as it offers so many things to do in Belfast from historical buildings to art and music venues to the home of the Titanic there is something for everyone!
 Make sure to let us know all your favourite things to do in Belfast!

-If you would like to read more about the attractions in the blog then check out the following blogs: Titanic Museum, Ulster Museum, Botanic Gardens, Queens University, Belfast City Hall, SS Nomadic, Titanic Dock and Pump House.
+If you would like to read more about the attractions and the top things to do in Belfast and many other locations around the world then check out the following blogs: Titanic Museum, Ulster Museum, Botanic Gardens, Queens University, Belfast City Hall, SS Nomadic, Titanic Dock and Pump House.